Alibi14/async_python/README.md

-# It is just code that i repeated from video lessons about asynchronouus python programming.
+# It is just code that i repeated from video lessons about asynchronous python programming.
 # credits https://youtube.com/playlist?list=PLlWXhlUMyooawilqK4lPXRvxtbYiw34S8